LAB02-Research/HASS.Agent/README.md

 First: thanks to the entire team that's developing [Home Assistant](https://www.home-assistant.io) - such an amazing platform!

 Second: I learned a lot from sleevezipper's [HASS Workstation Service](https://github.com/sleevezipper/hass-workstation-service).
 Thank you for sharing your hard work!

+Thanks to [POEditor](https://poeditor.com) for providing a free opensource license for their excellent translation platform!

 And a big thank you to all other packages: